mhridoy/Eshikhon-Java-Programming-Batch---N232-1/Module 01 - Introduction/Lesson -1- History/Assignment/README.md

 Discuss the future of programming.
 What trends do you foresee in the next decade?

 # Submission Guidelines
 1. Submit your assignment as a PDF document.
+Here is the link of Submit your pdf file (https://drive.google.com/drive/folders/1PAoz0IpevJ66HEJcY-Y5d_iRvRDta5zM?usp=sharing)
 2. All writing must be your own.
 Plagiarism will result in a zero for the entire assignment.
 3. Cite all sources used.
 4. Due date: 20/07/2023 at 10:00 PM.